Alek Thomas Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.50).
+- The Cardinals have a 4.52 team ERA that ranks 22nd among all league pitching staffs.

-- The Cardinals surrender the first-fewest home runs in baseball (96 total, one per game).
+- Cardinals pitchers combine to give up the fewest home runs in baseball (97 total, one per game).

-- The right-hander last pitched on Tuesday, July 4 against the Miami Marlins, when he threw 3 1/3 innings, allowing four earned runs while giving up seven hits.
+- His most recent time out came on Friday against the Chicago Cubs, when the lefty tossed five innings, surrendering one earned run while allowing three hits.

-- In 11 games this season, the 41-year-old has a 7.66 ERA and 4.9 strikeouts per nine innings, while giving up a batting average of .362 to opposing hitters.
+- In 21 games this season, the 32-year-old has amassed a 4.67 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .280 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.